Skip to main content

 (E) What happens when an assistance group misses its interview?

-(1) The county agency shall notify an assistance group of its missed interview appointment by using the JFS 04218 "Notice of Missed Interview" or the statewide automated eligibility system equivalent, in accordance with rule 5101:4-5-07 of the Administrative Code and inform the assistance group they are responsible for rescheduling a missed interview.
+(1) The county agency is to notify an assistance group of its missed interview appointment by using the JFS 04218 "Notice of Missed Interview" or the statewide automated eligibility system equivalent, in accordance with rule 5101:4-5-07 of the Administrative Code and inform the assistance group they are responsible for rescheduling a missed interview.

 Supplemental Information